semrush/intergalactic/website/docs/filter-group/advanced-filters/advanced-filters.md

 @## Nothing found

-Show an ["empty" state](/components/widget-empty/) with the option to update the filter, if an error occurs during the request.
+Show an ["empty" state](/components/widget-empty/) with the option to update the filter.

 ![filter nothing found state](static/nothing-found-advanced-filters.png)